Bringing the Global Mindset to family

 - Use culture as one of the bases for understanding problems and decision making

-Looking into the characteristics of the global mindset individual and matching with the character traits of a child raising in a multicultural society or family.
-It does have a direct benefit to developing multicultural competencies in children’s later life.
+Looking into the characteristics of the global mindset individual and matching with the character traits of a child raising in a multicultural society.
+It does have a direct relationship to developing multicultural competencies in children’s later life.